 34 On 9 January 1998, the Finance Committee approved a commitment of \$80,000,000 to the KAALF to provide loans, at an interest rate of 2% per annum, to chicken farmers affected by the poultry slaughter operation due to the avian influenza outbreak.
 The loans are for the chicken farmers to re-establish their businesses or to upgrade their equipment and facilities for the purpose of improving hygiene on the farms.
 The KAALF had drawn \$14,638,000 by 31 March 2000 and no further drawdown is expected.
-It is estimated that the outstanding loan amount of \$110,000 will be fully repaid in 2006-07.
+The outstanding loan amount was fully repaid on 18 June 2007.